-People frequently ask us how to act around a Guide Dog or Assistance Dog.
-The guidance below is relevant to Guide Dogs and all types of assistance/service dogs, whether in training or fully qualified.
+People frequently ask how to act around a Guide Dog or Assistance Dog.
+The guidance below is relevant to Guide Dogs and all types of assistance/service dogs, whether in training or working.

 Identifying a Guide or Assistance Dog